 If you plan to have your female Dachshund spayed, it is recommended to wait until they reach a certain growth stage to prevent future health risks and developmental issues.

 Here’s the Best Time to Spay Your Dachshund and why you should wait to spay your Dachshund.

 When Should a Dachshund Be Spayed?

-The best time to get a female Dachshund spayed is a couple of weeks after their first heat is done and before the second heat occurs.
+The best age to spay a Dachshund is actually going to depend on when she has her first heat.
+It is recommended to get your female Dachshund spayed a couple of weeks after her first heat is done and before the second heat occurs.

 A female Dachshund can have their first heat anytime between 6-14 months old.

 My mini Dachshund, Gretta, experienced her first heat cycle at 9 months old.
 We had her spayed when she was 12 months old.